VikasPrasad27/Lok-Sabha-Election-2024-Analysis-using-SQL/README.md

-# 🗳️ Lok Sabha Election 2024 Results Analysis | SQL & Power BI
+# 🗳️ Lok Sabha Election 2024 Results Analysis | SQL

-This project presents a comprehensive analysis of the **2024 Lok Sabha (Indian General) Election** using **SQL** and **Power BI**.
+This project presents a comprehensive analysis of the **2024 Lok Sabha (Indian General) Election** using **SQL**.
 By transforming raw voting data into meaningful insights, we aim to uncover patterns in vote shares, party performance, and constituency-level results across India.

 ---